-It is recommended to not engage with a property listing that has more than 3, possibly 4 agents working to sell the property.
+It is recommended to think twice before, or not even engage at all with a property listing that has more than 3 agents working to sell the property.
 This is not a sign that agents are swarming to sell the property, but a buyer who believes that more agents will increase the likelihood of a sale.

 Don’t allow the sale to be rushed or make an emotional decision

 Never allow yourself to feel pressured in making an offer on a property or make a purchase quicker than you are comfortable with.
 Be very sure to always take you time when making a decision of this magnitude, be calm and logical in your approach.
 If you’re told that no more submissions will be accepted two days after the viewing and you have not done your due diligence yet.
 Then walk away from the property and look elsewhere.

 Always remember that there are many properties on the market.
 If this property does not fit in with the pace you’ve set, then let it pass.

 This is especially important because you cannot cancel or legally pull out of an offer on a property once you’ve made and officially signed the offer to purchase.
 If you’re selected by the seller as the winning bid, then you are obligated to follow through with the purchase process.
 The seller is legally allowed to sue for as much as the full value of the property if you do no comply.

 Too many folks do not take any or enough pictures of the property when doing your viewing.
 It is highly recommended that you take as many pictures as the battery on your camera device will allow.
 These because vital after the viewing when you’re carrying out your planning and assessment.

 It’s possible that you missed certain details when viewing in person, which can be picked up in the pictures.
 Additionally, your emotions can warp your perception in the moment when viewing.